-- There are 51 allotments sites: equating to more than 57 hectares. - Current provision of 0.18 ha per 1,000 population is below the NSALG recommended amount (0.25 ha per 1000 people). - Waiting lists exist for allotments across the area suggesting supply is not meeting demand. - The value of allotments is widely recognised due to the associated social inclusion, health benefits and sense of place they offer.
+- There are 51 allotments sites: equating to more than 57 hectares. - Current provision of 0.18 ha per 1,000 population is below the NSALG recommended amount (0.25 ha per 1000 people). - Considering sites adjacent to neighbouring settlement areas, the areas of Heswall, Mid Wirral, Wallasey and West Kirby Hoylake could have potential quantity shortfalls. - Waiting lists exist for allotments across the area suggesting supply is not meeting demand. - The value of allotments is widely recognised due to the associated social inclusion, health benefits and sense of place they offer.